 If you have questions about the profile, please ask your Master’s programme leader for more information.
 You can apply for this Master profile by sending an email to the coordinator Complex systems, dr. Arie Staal.

-For more information about the research on Complex Systems, look here.
+For more information about the research on Complex Systems, you can view the Complex Systems website.